07 4914 2425

 Pure, Clean Water in the Whitsundays

 The vibrancy of the blue is also completely dependent on the purity of the water.
-If the water is full of impurities including algae, mud, or pollution, the scattered light will reflect far less blue.
+The Whitsundays has incredible clean, pure water that allows more light to filter through and result in a vibrant blue colour.
+If a body of water is full of impurities including algae, mud, or pollution, the scattered light will reflect far less blue.
 The more impurities there are, the light will scatter more rampantly.

 For example, in coastal areas that host river runoffs, the sand and silt from the bottom are consistently stirred about, changing the colour of the water because of how these particles absorb light.
 Other types of particles, including phytoplankton, can greatly alter the colour of the water because of the way they contain substances that absorb varying wavelengths of light.